-On the other hand, \textit{SIMBa-4} achieved excellent performance in general, as shown in Fig.~\ref{fig:mask}, outperforming every other stable SI method, with PARSIM-K being the only one attaining similar accuracy.
+\old{On the other hand, \textit{SIMBa-4} achieved excellent performance in general, as shown in Fig.~\ref{fig:mask}, outperforming every other stable SI method, with PARSIM-K being the only one attaining similar accuracy.
 In fact, $75\%$ of its instances achieved a performance gap below $30\%$ while all the other stable SI methods in blue had a gap worse than that more than $75\%$ of the time.